Kevinconnu/banditSolver/README.md

 ### Output
 ###### The password document
 Any passwords the program obtains will be saved to a new file called 'banditPasswords.txt' in the cwd.
-The new line that is printed to the password document when the program obtains a new password will then be used as the SSH password on the programs next loop ie when it connects to the next level.
+If this file already exists, it will be overwritten.
+The program will print a new line to the password document when the program obtains a new password.
+The password contained in that line will then be used as the SSH password on the programs next loop, when it connects to the next level.

 ## Disclaimer
 I am a noob, and this is the largest thing I've built without a step by step guide - Please let me know how I can be more effecient and effective!
 This repository contains the config files necessary to get through the first 6 levels...
 Don't use this if you haven't done them yourself.
 Ain't no point cheating a training excercise :)